Home » Marriage » Sex In Marriage

 The Right to Say No

 But that’s not to say married couples should agree for the sake of agreeing.
 If any issues require fixing, speak up and do something about them!
-You both want to be happy, right?
-So make sure you work together to ensure your relationship is as wonderful as possible.
+You both want to be happy.
+So work together to ensure your relationship is as excellent as possible.

 Challenges Facing Sex in Marriage